Do warnings affect car insurance rates? (4 Must-Know Facts)

 Regardless of the officer’s demeanor, remain polite and respectful during the conversation.
 If you’re lucky, you’ll only receive a warning.
 You will not have to pay a fine, and your car insurance rates will not increase.

-Why do police officers give out verbal or written warnings?
+Why do police give written or verbal warnings?

 Most police officers will choose to give errant drivers a warning rather than a citation in many scenarios.
 According to the authors of Is There a Problem Officer?, the police officer may weigh the consequences of writing a ticket compared to the seriousness of the infraction that was committed.